pontarius/pontarius-xmpp/README.md

 []</code>.

-Now, let's say that we want to receive all message stanzas, and echo the stanzas back to the recipient.
+Now, let's say that we want to receive all message stanzas, and echo the stanzas back to the sender.
 This can be done like so:

     forever $ do
         msg <- getMessage sess